 Image credit: The West Australian

 Kings Park is a kid’s dream come true.
 With some of Perth’s best playgrounds, there are so many things to climb and explore.
 The Rio Tinto Naturescape is always a favourite – but be warned, the kids will get a bit dirty!
 We’ve written a list of some of the best things to do at Kings Park.
-Pack yourself a pic
+Pack yourself a picnic and head over.

 Kids Stay and Eat Free at Holiday Inn

 After a day packed full of school holiday fun in the city, kick back and relax at the Holiday Inn hotel.
 The best family accommodation in Perth gets even better.
 Kids Stay and Eat Free, which makes it the perfect spot for a City Staycation with the family.
 Check out what we have put on for the coming School Holidays or check out our rates by clicking the Book Now button.

 Plus, save up to $300 on meals and activities with our Very Important Kids program – it’s free to join!

 Top 5 Reasons Kids Love Holiday Inn Perth City Centre

 - Our meals are free at Ivy and Jack*.
 Mum doesn’t get a bill for our food, which always makes her happy.

 - We get a really cool Travel Story pack including colouring in pencils, stickers and even recipes!